Boomrock/tanderwindex/replit.md

-# СтройТендер - Construction Tenders and Marketplace Platform
+# Windex-Строй - Construction Tenders and Marketplace Platform

 ## Overview

-СтройТендер is a comprehensive construction platform that combines tender management with a marketplace for construction materials and equipment.
+Windex-Строй is a comprehensive construction platform that combines tender management with a marketplace for construction materials and equipment.
 The platform enables construction companies, contractors, and individual specialists to find projects, participate in tenders, and trade construction-related goods and services.

 ## System Architecture